 Frederick Ivor-Campbell 19th Century Base Ball Conference

-The sixth annual Frederick Ivor-Campbell 19th Century Base Ball Conference was held April 11-12, 2014, at the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+The seventh annual Frederick Ivor-Campbell 19th Century Base Ball Conference will be held April 17-18, 2015, at the National Baseball Hall of Fame and Museum in Cooperstown, New York.

 “What really happens here is we get to hear some presentations of people who really, really are great researchers and great baseball history personalities.
-That combination, I think, really resonates,” conference organizer Peter Mancuso told Bill Francis of BaseballHall.org.
+That combination, I think, really resonates,” conference organizer Peter Mancuso told Bill Francis of BaseballHall.org about the 2014 Ivor-Campbell Conference.
 “In terms of the Nineteenth Century Research Committee at SABR, baseball history is not just baseball history.
 It really is part of history.”

 Addded SABR member John Thorn, the Official Historian of Major League Baseball, "It’s very nice to have like-minded, congenial, interesting people who bring their own set of data and perspectives that I won’t find anywhere else.
 I always feel like I’m much smarter after this weekend than I was before.”

 Registration is $70 per person for the conference only, plus an additional $40 per person for the Friday welcome dinner and/or $35 per person for the Saturday keynote luncheon.
 For complete details, download the 2015 conference registration form.

 For more information, contact Peter Mancuso at email@example.com.